Otazuki004/QuantumRoBot/README.md

 To get started with QuantumRoBot, simply add it to your Telegram group (`t.me/Quantum004Bot`) and start exploring its features.
 Feel free to contribute to the project by submitting bug reports or creating pull requests.

-## How to Contribute

-If you're interested in contributing to QuantumRoBot, check out our [Contribution Guidelines](CONTRIBUTING.md) for details on how you can get involved.

 ## Acknowledgments

 - Special thanks to the open-source community for their valuable contributions.